You are on: darsys.com

 This is an amazing feat of engineering.
 Many thought it couldn't be

-Channel.
+the History Channel.
 It's also got a nice park to walk through.
-You cannot walk
+You

-to the barrier and security is heavy, but if you've got the time and
+cannot walk to the barrier and security is heavy, but if you've got

-to the famous Abbey Road studios, and you can take your picture in the
+Walk to the famous Abbey Road studios, and you can take your picture

-same crosswalk the Fab Four used.
-Be careful as it's much busier than when
+in the same crosswalk the Fab Four used.
+Be careful as it's much busier

 - Old Operating Theatre.
 (London